 - Management and control.

 To meet these requirements the business has to demonstrate they are compliant with relevant criteria for each.

-- There is adequate expenditure incurred in Jersey; and
+- there is adequate expenditure incurred in Jersey

-- There are adequate physical assets in Jersey; and
+- there are adequate physical assets in Jersey

-- The company’s board of directors meets in Jersey at an adequate frequency having regard to the amount of decision–making required at that level; and
+- the company’s board of directors meets in Jersey at an adequate frequency having regard to the amount of decision–making required at that level

-- At board meetings there is a quorum of directors physically present in Jersey; and
+- at board meetings there is a quorum of directors physically present in Jersey

-- The minutes of board meetings record the making of strategic decisions of the company at the meeting; and
+- the minutes of board meetings record the making of strategic decisions of the company at the meeting

-- The directors have the necessary knowledge and expertise to discharge the duties of the board; and
+- the directors have the necessary knowledge and expertise to discharge the duties of the board

 More details on what information must be submitted as part of the test is available on the Government of Jersey website, along with more information and Q&As.